carpentries-incubator/intro-image-classification-cnn/episodes/06-conclusion.md

 #### What other uses are there for neural networks?

-In addition to image classification, we saw in the introduction other computer vision tasks including object detection and instance and semantic segmentation.
-These can all be done with CNN's and are readily transferable to videos.
+In addition to image classification, [Episode 01 Introduction to Deep Learning](episodes/01-introduction.md) introduced other computer vision tasks, including object detection and instance and semantic segmentation.
+These can all be done with CNNs and are readily transferable to videos.
 Also included in these tasks is medical imaging for diagnoses of disease and, of course, facial recognition.

 However, there are many other tasks which CNNs are well suited for: